Tang Xijing: Junior gymnastics career

 Tang won the gold medal as part of the Chinese team with He Licheng, Qi Qi, Yin Sisi, and Zhao Shiting at the 2018 Asian Junior Championships in Jakarta, Indonesia.
-Individually, she won the gold on balance beam ahead of Yin and Eum Doh-yun of South Korea.
+Individually, she won the gold in balance beam ahead of Yin and Eum Doh-yun of South Korea.
 Tang won the bronze medal in the all-around at the 2018 Chinese National Championships behind Luo Huan and Zhang Jin.
 She won silver with the Beijing team and placed fourth in the uneven bars final.

 Tang competed at the 2018 Youth Olympic Games in Buenos Aires, Argentina where she qualified third into the all-around final and all event finals except vault.
-She placed fourth in the all-around after falling twice on beam.
-In event finals, Tang won gold on balance beam ahead of Russia's Ksenia Klimenko and Great Britain's Amelie Morgan, and bronze on uneven bars behind Klimenko and Giorgia Villa of Italy.
-She also placed fourth on floor.
+She placed fourth in the all-around after falling twice on the beam.
+In the event finals, Tang won gold in balance beam ahead of Russia's Ksenia Klimenko and Great Britain's Amelie Morgan, and bronze in uneven bars behind Klimenko and Giorgia Villa of Italy.
+She also placed fourth in floor.